shauryapednekar/CourseSchedulingWebsite/README.md

-# A Web Interface to help Claremont College Students Plan their Courses!
+# A Web Interface to help Claremont Colleges Students Plan their Courses!

 Coming soon!